study-groups/nn-study-group/README.md

 - [Neural Networks, Manifolds, and Topology](http://colah.github.io/posts/2014-03-NN-Manifolds-Topology/).
 By  Chris Olah.
 - [Deep Learning in Real Time](https://medium.com/syncedreview/deep-learning-in-real-time-inference-acceleration-and-continuous-training-17dac9438b0b) by Synced.

+## Papers
+- [Data2Vis: Automatic Generation of Data Visualizations Using Sequence to Sequence Recurrent Neural Networks](https://arxiv.org/abs/1804.03126) by Victor Dibia, Çağatay Demiralp.
+In this paper we introduce Data2Vis, a neural translation model for automatically generating visualizations from given datasets.
+We formulate visualization generation as a sequence to sequence translation problem where data specifications are mapped to visualization specifications in a declarative language (Vega-Lite).
+To this end, we train a multilayered attention-based recurrent neural network (RNN) with long short-term memory (LSTM) units on a corpus of visualization specifications.

 # Education
 - [Fast.ai](https://www.fast.ai/about/).
 Free courses for coders, software library and community.
 Founded by [Jeremy Howard](https://www.fast.ai/about/#jeremy) and [Rachel Thomas](https://www.fast.ai/about/#rachel).